India's COVID tsunami leaves bodies piling up as oxygen, medicines, vaccines and hospital beds run short

 She was discharged after a week of what she called a "shocking and unbelievable experience."
 Her lungs still haven't recovered fully.

 "I told my daughter it's like a Jurassic world out there," Badriprasad said of the scenes she witnessed inside the strained hospital.
 "The doctors and nurses, who work like robots and get very little sleep in their PPE kits, get no time to listen to patients.
-They don't look at you, they look at your reports alone to make sure your COVID is treated… I'm so disillusioned with the field I work in."
+They don't look at you, they look at your reports alone to make sure your COVID is treated… I am disillusioned with how things are happening without accountability."

 "We waited two days for a hospital bed for my uncle," Manoj Bagle, a resident of Mumbai, told CBS News.
 "By the time he got one, his condition had deteriorated… he couldn't be saved."